108 bead Mala

 - In 108, 1 stands for higher Truth, 0 stands for emptiness or completeness in one’s spiritual practice, and 8 represents infinity or eternity.

 - In yogic practices, it is believed that the human soul goes through 108 stages on its journey.
-Thus reciting your sacred mantra 108 times purifies each stage of your journey, unearthing the past and the future.
+Thus reciting your sacred mantra 108 times purifies each stage of your journey, purifying or unearthing the past and the future.

 Hold your mala in your right hand, draped between your middle and index fingers.
 Starting at the guru bead, use your thumb to count each smaller bead, pulling it toward you as you recite your mantra.
 Do this 108 times, traveling around the mala, until you once again reach the guru bead.